 In early times October was the eighth month of the year.
 Its name is derived from the Latin word octo, meaning “eight.”
 Julius Caesar changed the calendar, added months to the beginning of the year, and made October the tenth month.
-Since that time, the month has had thirty-one days.
+Since that time, the month has had 31 days.
 The calendula is October’s flower.
 October birthstones are the opal and the tourmaline.

 National Hispanic Heritage Month is celebrated from September 15 through October 15 by Presidential Proclamation.
 Children could learn more at: Hispanic Heritage.

 National Popcorn Poppin’ Month celebrates the nutritious snack.
 Did you know that Americans eat more than sixteen billion quarts of popcorn every year?
 Children could visit a website at: Popcorn.

 National Pizza Month honors one of America’s favorite foods.
 Children can learn some interesting facts about pizza at: Pizza.

 National Breast Cancer Awareness Month reminds people of the need for cancer screening.

 Fire Prevention Week educates children about what to do in case of fire.
 Presidential Proclamation has declared the week to be the first or second week in October since 1925.
 This year Fire Prevention Week starts October 3 and ends on October 9.
 This year’s theme is “Serve Up Fire Safety in the Kitchen.”
 Children could visit a website at: Fire Prevention Week.
 Idea: Perhaps a firefighter could visit the classroom and share fire safety information.

 National School Lunch Week is observed by Presidential Proclamation for the week beginning with the second Sunday in October.
 The year 1962 marked the first observance of this week.
 This year National School Lunch Week begins October 11 and ends October 15.
 Children can learn more at: School Lunch.